Euricom/coding_dojo_javascript/docs/T3-STACK.md

-# AfternoonJS - Coding DOJO - T3-Stack
+# AfternoonJS - Next / AuthJS

 A quick start for T3-Stack with NextJS, AuthJS, Prisma & tRPC